tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 ### Download mongosh (MongoDB Shell)

-Similar to `psql`, `mongosh` is a means to connect and interact with your Tembo instance.
+Similar to `psql`, `mongosh` is a client used to query and interact with the data in your Mongo database and is compatible with FerretDB.
-The difference, however, is that `mongosh` is specific to MongoDB-like environments, such as the one that FerretDB provides.

 - For macOS, you can run the following brew command: `brew install mongosh`
 - For Windows and Linux, please refer to the steps found within the [mongosh official documentation](https://www.mongodb.com/docs/mongodb-shell/install/)

 ### Setup

-#### Connect via mongosh
+#### Connecting via mongosh

 Once you've established a Tembo MongoAlternative Stack instance, you will need to download a root SSL certificate (this can be found just above the connection string on the right-hand side).
 You can then copy the connection string from the UI and execute it within the terminal having navigated to the directory containing the freshly-downloaded SSL certificate.